-6.30 The school should include information here that reflects the approach to filtering and monitoring on school devices and networks.
-This would include adhering to the DfE filtering and monitoring standards.
+The web filtering system keeps a log of who accessed what website, when, from where and if the site was allowed or denied, for the past 6 months.
+This includes adhering to the DfE filtering and monitoring standards.
 More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4Cs, content, contact, conduct and commerce and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).

-6.31 At \\\\\\ School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+6.31 At Arden Grove Infant and Nursery School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
 Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
 We also communication with parents and carers to reinforce the importance of children being safe online.